vshes/Experiment1/README.md

 # Experiment1
 Git Test Experiment
 1) Branch Merge Experiment.
-2) Tes Experiment with New JetBrains - Intellij
+2) This Experiment is performed with JetBrains - Intellij
+3) Merging and Conflict resolution.